Sapphire – Al2O3

 lenses, windows, mirrors, filters and prisms

 Sapphire (Al2O3) is a superior optical material which is used for its excellent optical, chemical and physical properties for use in the UV, Visible and Infra-red regions.
 Sapphire crystal is extremely hard and scratch resistant.
-It is the hardest of the oxide crystals, being the next strongest material to diamond.
-Sapphire is able to be cut thinner than alternative crystals due to its structural durability.
+It is the hardest of the oxide crystals, being the next strongest material to diamond, and is able to be cut thinner than alternative crystals due to its structural durability.

 Sapphire optical material has excellent thermal conductivity at low temperatures allowing single crystal Sapphire to be used in many diverse fields requiring thermal conductivity and heat radiation.
 It can operate up to 2030C.
 Sapphire has a dielectric constant making it resistant to common acids and alkaline up to 1000C.
 It is also unaffected by weathering and hydration.
 Synthetic Optical Sapphire has no colouration and with a selection of grades of Sapphire available, transmission ranges from 170nm to 6 microns.

 Global Optics (UK) Ltd. can supply custom manufactured parts to your specification with both exceptional quality and very competitive prices.
-Sapphire windows, Sapphire lenses, Sapphire prisms, Sapphire mirrors and Sapphire blanks can all be manufactured with various dimensions, tolerances and orientations.
+Sapphire windows, lenses, prisms, mirrors and blanks can all be manufactured with various dimensions, tolerances and orientations.
 Global Optics is also able to supply a range of C-cut and Z-cut Sapphire for UV applications.

 |Transmission Range||0.17 – 6.5 µ|

 |Melting Point (°)||2030|